RADDLEBARN ROAD, SELLY OAK, BIRMINGHAM, ENGLAND, EARTH, THE UNIVERSE

 Birmingham’s bostin’ buses

 When I was growing up I became very interested in Birmingham’s buses.
 Do you remember those magnificent dark blue and yellow machines?
 When I grew up I decided to make a few models of them.
-Take a look at my website http://www.forwardmodels.net.
-You can buy them at http://www.mycollection.co.uk
+These are die-cast collectors’ items (not toys!) approx 10cm long.
+You can buy one at www.mycollection.co.uk